Jaclyn Smith, 73, Shows Off Killer Legs In Hot Pink Skater Dress & Sky-High Heels

 Jaclyn Smith does not age.
-The original Charlie’s Angels star posted a new photo to Instagram that left fans wondering how she stays so young looking at age 73 –and how she can still work those high heels.
+The original Charlie’s Angels star posted a new photo to Instagram that left fans wondering how she stays so looking young at age 73 –and how she can still work those high heels.

 In a new photo, Smith, who has a birthday later this month, posed in a hot pink skater dress from her clothing line.
 But it was her shoes—and her incredibly toned legs—that really caught fans’ attention.
-In the pic, Smith is wearing super-high two-toned pink pumps as she stands on a patio and her muscular calves are on full display.
+In the pic, Smith is wearing super-high two-toned pink pumps as she stands on a patio, and her muscular calves are on full display.

 Fans hit the comments section to remark on the “ageless beauty” who first graced TV screens back in 1976 when she played Kelly Garrett on the hit ABC detective drama, Charlie’s Angels.